kubernetes/website/content/en/docs/concepts/security/multi-tenancy.md

 {{% thirdparty-content %}}

-Kubernetes pods are composed of one or more containers that execute on worker nodes.
+Kubernetes pods are composed of one or more containers that execute on nodes.
 Containers utilize OS-level virtualization and hence offer a weaker isolation boundary than virtual machines that utilize hardware-based virtualization.